Updated: Jul 14

-Safety and connection were what this little five-year-old was craving so Louisa was able to give her love, nurturing and touch to help give what her younger self was needed.
+Safety and connection were what this little five-year-old was craving so Louisa was able to give her love, nurturing and touch to help give what her younger self was needing.
 There was great healing at the moment which was so beautifully touching.
 Louisa's body completely relaxed at that moment and she said that she felt a huge weight lift from her body.
 She said she felt more peaceful than in her whole life.

-The next time I saw Louisa she appeared brighter her eyes appeared alive and she talked about things that she could be passionate about now.
+The next time I saw Louisa she appeared brighter: her eyes appeared alive and she talked about things that she could be passionate about now.
 We continued our work together over the coming few months releasing and healing more of her childhood and subsequent traumas until she healed.

 By the end of our few short months together she no longer craved alcohol, she no longer needed to numb out the pain of her childhood neglect.
 Not only that but she felt a new possibility for life and what lay ahead of her now.
 She felt sad about what she had missed in all these years but was so grateful that she had found what she had been looking for and what she knew in her heart was that she could completely heal.

 These events remain in the hard drive of our brain for our entire life, sitting in our subconscious mind waiting to be re-triggered.
-My clients regardless of age will remember these events often decades later with the same vivid intensity as they did the time they occurred.
+My clients regardless of age will remember these events often decades later with the same vivid intensity as they did at the time they occurred.
 They will often say "the image is so strong I can see so many details even down to what I was wearing at that time".

 It seems our brain holds onto the memory and the intense emotions that occurred at that time become the glue that holds it in place.
 When the glue is taken away the memory no longer has the same charge and it then starts to fade, sometimes it can be hard to find.